o3de/o3de.org/content/docs/user-guide/testing/aztest/_index.md

 {{< preview-migrated >}}

-AzTest is a O3DE tool that is used as a test framework wrapper for C++ unit tests\.
+AzTest is a O3DE tool that is a test framework wrapper for C++ unit tests.

 **Topics**
 + [Using AzTest](/docs/user-guide/testing/aztest/AzTest.md)